-IX Annual Spanish Matters Colloquium
+X Annual Spanish Matters Colloquium

 on Cultural and Literary Studies in the Hispanic World

-We hope that you will join us in another successful Colloquium.
+We hope that you will join us for another successful Colloquium.

 Deadline for submissions to participate in Spanish Matters Colloquium:

 The author’s name, institutional affiliation, and a short abstract (no more than 200 words) should accompany titles.
 Please notice that there are two different ways to submit, one for individual papers and another one for panels, round tables, workshops, and/or any other format.